GenerousLabs/share/adrs/2020-12-07_saga-composition.md

 state update action immediately when it starts, potentially with an identical payload.

+Saga trigger actions should be called `SagaAction` and should be defined and exported from the saga file.
+In some way, they are completely separate from "redux" state actions.

 ## Consequences

 If this pattern is rigorously followed, I can safely trigger a saga via